-PROPERTY TAX LEVY YOUR TAX LEVY AT WORK
+PROPERTY TAX LEVY

+YOUR TAX LEVY AT WORK

-The Port of Port Angeles uses your property taxes for public investments in the community, not for day-to-day Port operations.
+The Port of Port Angeles uses your property tax dollars for public community investments, not for day-to-day Port operations.
 Public investments support jobs, trade, commerce, and recreation in our community.
 Property tax dollars are used for: